stacks-network/docs/src/pages/build-apps/tutorials/indexing.md

 ---
-title: Integrate Radiks
+title: Radiks
-description: Learn how to setup Radiks with your application
+description: Learn how to setup Radiks with your app
 icon: BlockstackIcon
 duration: 1 hour
 experience: intermediate